rightjs/rightjs-docs/docs/en/docs/core/browser.md

 # Browser

 `Browser` is a global object that contains markers allowing you to determine the current type of browser.
-The following keys available:
+The following keys are available:

 Key           | Description                         |
 --------------|-------------------------------------|